kaiorosa1/100-days-of-code/log.md

 ### Day 14: February 9, 2019

 **Today's Progress**: I'm almost done with the Tribute Page.
 My project passed all the requirements but I still want to be working on  it to make it better and prettier.
 I wrote a readme on GitHub of the Campo Minado, it's a work in progress but it's something.
-Due to issues with C9 I haven't worked on Campo Minado.
+Due to issues with C9 I haven't worked on Campo Minado as much.
+I implemented a function and changed some bits.

 **Thoughts**: It's exciting to work with HTML and CSS because you can see the immediate result and there's something fun in that.

-**Link(s) to work**: Commit on Github : None
+**Link(s) to work**: Commit on Github : https://github.com/kaiorosa1/campo-minado/commit/7817117ac895d82de380e5b3f2fd6519cef4032a